7UKECREAT0R/MCCompiled/README.md

 ![logo-banner](https://user-images.githubusercontent.com/43343249/156271242-48851b88-915f-4229-8b60-0823041594b9.png)
 Programming language which is "compiled" down to a Minecraft Bedrock Edition behavior pack.

+### Useful Links
-[source code](https://github.com/7UKECREAT0R/MCCompiledSource) - view the source code! <br />
+[`📜 Source Code`](https://github.com/7UKECREAT0R/MCCompiledSource) | view the source code!<br />
-[wiki](https://github.com/7UKECREAT0R/MCCompiled/wiki) - learn about the language and how to use it. <br />
+[`🌐 Wiki`](https://github.com/7UKECREAT0R/MCCompiled/wiki) | learn about the language and how to use it.<br />
-[discord](https://discord.gg/Jd4UCueKA8) - share ideas, show off work, and report bugs! <br />
+[`🗣️ Discord`](https://discord.gg/Jd4UCueKA8) | share ideas, show off work, and report bugs!<br />
-[ide](https://7ukecreat0r.github.io/mccompiled/editor.html) - editor with keyword info, error detection, and compilation. <br />
+[`🖥️ IDE`](https://7ukecreat0r.github.io/mccompiled/editor.html) | editor with keyword info, error detection, and compilation.<br />

 # About
-MCCompiled is an open source programming lanaguge designed for everyone who mods Minecraft.
+MCCompiled is an open source programming lanaguge designed for everyone who writes Minecraft commands.
 Its core mechanic is compiling down to a behavior pack based on a context-aware compiler.
-It differs from Minecraft Commands for a multitude of reasons, but the main reason is the reach of code.
-MCCompiled tries to push forward and strengthen the command community to make even more awesome things! ❤
+There's a constantly expanding, absolutely monolithic, widely spanning feature-set that is completely open source and free for anyone to use for any purpose! ❤

 # Features
 It's difficult to learn a new programming language, and there needs to be a sound reason to do it.
 Take a look at a couple of the features available in MCC and take the plunge! ↓ ↓ ↓